enoola/simple-react-command-server/README.md

 ### Retranspile if file changes in the server folder src
 `npm run watch`

-### will restart the server once a file is modified
+### Automatically restart the server if file changes
-node --loader ts-node/esm --experimental-specifier-resolution=node src/index.ts
 `npm run dev2steps`

 ## Using the project